 In addition to working with an assigned academic monitor, students choose their own faculty advisor to support them academically, socially and emotionally during their time at Blair.
 Making such an important decision independently gives students a sense of ownership, responsibility and confidence when interacting with adults.
 Advisors act as mentors and advocates who know students well and support them as they pursue their interests and passions and build connections across campus.

-Each November, the Blair community shows its school spirit during the week leading up to Peddie Day, when Blair's fall athletes take on their age-old rival, The Peddie School, in athletic competitions.
-The festivities culminate with a Friday night bonfire and pep rally, followed by a full day of games and matches.
+Each November, the Blair community shows its school spirit during the week leading up to Peddie Day, when Blair's fall athletes take on their age-old rival, Peddie School, in athletic competitions.
+The festivities culminate with a Friday-night bonfire and pep rally, followed by a full day of games and matches.
 Parents and alumni flock to campus to cheer the Buccaneers to victory, and the school that wins the most games takes home the Kelley-Potter Cup!

 Blair offers college preparatory theater in four annual theatrical productions on three different stages, providing students many opportunities to gain experience in casting, script reading, set and lighting design, directing and performing.
 Our musicians participate in a 100-person Symphony Orchestra and top-notch vocal and jazz ensembles with eclectic repertories.
 Throughout the school year, these groups regularly perform in Blair's indoor and outdoor venues.
 Our musicians continue to build their skills by touring over school breaks.
 In spring 2015, for example, the Orchestra performed in several European countries.
 Learn about the performances planned for this year.